yullman/Prime/README.md

 #Property 2

 For any prime n>5, there exist two smaller primes n0,n1 such that n0+n1 is at distance 1 from n

-It also follows from this property that the maximum interval between a prime number n and the next prime number is no greater than n + the previous prime number + 1

 #Data